-While some dogs love puddle jumping, others take one look outside and give a big heck no. But even if pup’s afraid of messing up his fur, he still needs mental and physical stimulation so he doesn’t end up on your shit list by destroying shoes or barking through your Zoom calls.
+While some dogs love puddle jumping, others take one look outside and give a big heck no. But even if pup’s afraid of messing up his fur, he still needs mental and physical stimulation so he doesn’t end up destroying your shoes or barking through your Zoom calls.
 We sniffed out 10 rainy day dog activities so rainy days don’t have to be puppin’ boring.

 1. Practice Nose Work With Hide and Seek Games

 Let your woof activate her huntress instincts with hide and seek treat games.
 Hide high value snacks in blanket forts, nooks, crannies, or even a ball pit.
 For the advanced Sherlock Bones, check out a scentwork kit.

 2. Take Pup to a Dog-Friendly Brewery or Store

 It might be raining cats and dogs, but that doesn’t mean you’re stuck at home.
 Explore dog-friendly spots in your town.
 From breweries and restaurants to boutiques and bookstores, you’re bound to find somewhere for Fido to practice her tricks in public.

 Most dogs are intrigued by watching bubbles, even more so once you show ‘em they can indeed *pop* them.
 Dog bubbles come in fun flavors like peanut butter and bacon.
 As an added bonus, they make grrr-eat photo opps for your pupfluencer account.

 Use puzzle toys to keep your dog from bein’ bored AF.
 They’re entertaining, mentally stimulating, and best of all, keep dogs out of trouble.
 For a DIY option (bc how were you supposed to know it would rain today?
 You’re not a meteorologist!), put some treats in a muffin tin and cover them with tennis balls.